Clinical Care Coordinators

 For patients who need surgery to treat their breast cancer, there are a variety of options to best meet their physical and emotional needs.
 Breast-conserving surgery, or lumpectomy, removes cancer in the breast but preserves the healthy breast tissue.
 Patients who are not a candidate for, or chose not to have a lumpectomy, may have a mastectomy, which is the removal of the entire breast.
-For these patients, breast reconstruction is an option.
+For these patients, a breast reconstruction is an option.

 Hunterdon Regional Breast Care Program has an integrated breast reconstruction program for patients who are candidates for reconstructive surgery.
 Breast reconstruction can be done at the same time as mastectomy (immediate) or at a later time (delayed).
 Breast reconstruction helps to restore the natural appearance and feel of a breast after mastectomy.
 Breast reconstruction can be done using an implant, a patient’s own tissue or a combination of these methods.
 Not all patients are candidates for each method; this is something the patient and plastic surgeon will decide together.
 All types of reconstruction methods are available at Hunterdon Healthcare and are performed by board-certified plastic surgeons.

 Jennifer Montes, MD

 Dr. Jennifer Montes is a board certified General Surgeon by the American Board of Surgery specializing in diseases of the breast.
 Dr. Montes is a current and active member of the American Society of Breast Surgeons.
 She received her undergraduate education at Cornell University and then went on to receive her Masters in Public Health from the Columbia University Mailman School of Public Health.
 She earned her Medical Doctorate degree from Temple University School of Medicine in Philadelphia and went on to complete her surgical training at Lenox Hill Hospital.
 During this time, she also completed externships at Memorial Sloan Kettering, Columbia University, and St. Luke’s Roosevelt in New York.
 After completing her residency, she was selected for the breast surgery fellowship at New York University Langone Medical Center.
 Dr. Montes is a strong believer in treating the patient as a whole; body, mind, and spirit.
 She is a strong proponent of integrating holistic medicine modalities with traditional Western medicine to do so.

 CLINICAL CARE COORDINATORS